lukejamesk/iracing-setup-downloader/packages/electron/README.md

 ## Current Status

-The Electron application is the primary interface for the P1Doks downloader and includes:
+The Electron application is the primary interface for the iRacing setup downloader and includes:

 - ✅ Service selection interface
 - ✅ Interactive configuration forms with validation